Apollo-Blaze/FloodGuard/README.md

 # Flood Guard

-Flood Guard is a predictive modeling project designed to assess the risk of flooding in Kerala based on current rainfall conditions.
+Flood Guard is a predictive modeling project designed to assess the risk of flooding in US based on current rainfall conditions.
 By utilizing historical weather data and machine learning techniques, this project aims to forecast potential flooding events, providing essential insights for disaster management and response.

 ## Table of Contents
 - [Features](#features)